Baked Eggs in Mexican Corn Cups! I call them my edible sunshine colors!

 - Mix both the flours (whole wheat & semolina), salt, pepper, parsley and jalapeno together.

 - In a greased muffin pan now line this mixture in a 1/4 inch thick layer.
-Use silicon if you have and don't mind, it will make the task of removing the shell along with egg out a lot more easier
+Use silicon if you have.
+It will make the task of removing the shell along with egg out a lot more easier.